 Our friends played matchmaker for us more than a decade ago.
-Chris had finished law school and returned to work in his hometown (New York City) where Suzy worked as a writer.
-We bonded over bike rides, binge-watching TV, the Beatles and just bopping around Brooklyn together.
+Chris had finished law school and returned to work in his hometown (New York City) where Suzy (also a New Yorker) worked as a writer.
+We met at a birthday party.
+We bonded over bike rides, binge-watching TV, the Beatles and just bopping around Brooklyn.
 We soon learned we had similar upbringings — and even figured out that for years, and before we had ever met, our families had been vacationing each summer at the same place at the same time.
 (They probably walked past each other on the sidewalk.)
-That vacation place served as the perfect spot for us to get married.
+That vacation place served as the perfect spot for our wedding.

-But one thing we didn’t expect was how much she would want a brother or sister of her own.
+when it happened.
+Our goal was always to give Gigi a sibling — and knew quickly adoption was the right way to grow our family.
+One thing we didn’t expect on our journey was just how much she would want a brother or sister herself.
 Gigi can’t wait to have a sibling to love.
-And it has made adoption so much more natural and obvious.
-It would be a dream come true for all of us.
+It has made adoption so much more natural and obvious.

 When Suzy and I met, I worked in the heart of NYC.
 Luckily, by the time Gigi came around, my job had moved to the suburbs.
 Now, my office is only a short drive from home and I have flexible hours.
 This lets me spend time with Gigi every day: I get to do morning prep and school drop-off, and I get home for dinner, bath time and stories every night.
 On weekends and days off – which our daughter calls “family days” – the three of us, if we’re not snuggled on the couch with the cats watching a movie, are usually off on some fun adventure.
 There’s never a shortage of museums, trails, bike paths, pools, and playgrounds to visit, and no shortage of school and team and neighborhood friends to go with.
 When we’re all piled together at home, I like to play guitar, though not especially well.